epfl-ada/ada-2024-project-pada-wan/README.md

 ## Abstract

-We are a beer company eager to launch a new product.
-We have therefore hired data analysis in order to look at beer reviews to find the customer needs and succeed in our market entry.
-For this, we will first observe the global beer landscape to see how satisfied the customers are with the current market to find if an entry is possible.
-In this case, we will observe the favorable charasteritcs of the products in order to multiply the chances of a succesfull market entry.
-We will also analysize the sales of other breweries through [this](https://www.kaggle.com/datasets/ankurnapa/brewery-operations-and-market-analysis-dataset) dataset.
+We are a group of students passionate about brewering eager to launch our own beer.
+We have therefore taken it uppon our selves to look at beer reviews, find the customer needs and succeed in our market entry.
+For this, we will first observe the global beer landscape to see how satisfied the customers are with the current market and to see if an entry is possible.
+In this case, we will analyse the favorable characteristics of the products in order to multiply our chances of a succesfull market entry.
+We will also make an in depth analysis of the sales from other breweries through [this](https://www.kaggle.com/datasets/ankurnapa/brewery-operations-and-market-analysis-dataset) dataset.
+Once we have our product, we will develop a launch strategy containing A DAta-driven communication plan and launch schedule.

 ## Quickstart